saurabhwebdev/MineScheduler/CANVA_VIDEO_GUIDE.md

 - "Maximize Fleet Uptime"

 **Voiceover/Text**:
-*"Manage your entire fleet with proactive maintenance tracking.
-Never miss a service date and maximize equipment uptime."*
+*"Manage your entire fleet with proactive maintenance tracking that automatically reminds you of upcoming service requirements.
+Never miss a critical service date with customizable alerts and notifications.
+Maximize equipment uptime and extend the life of your valuable assets with organized maintenance records and comprehensive service history tracking."*

 **Canva Instructions**:
 - Create equipment cards (use rounded rectangles)